robotlolita/metamagical/README.md

 };
 ```

-Or, for objects that you don't control, by using the `metamagical/interface`
+For objects that you don't control, you can attach meta-data by using the
-module:
+`metamagical/interface` module:

 ```shell
 $ node